jcmturner/authenvoy/README.md

 ```

 ### Configuration
-There are only three configurations needed for authenvoy:
+There are only four configurations needed for authenvoy:
 ```
 Usage of ./authenvoy:
   -krb5-conf string